Poison Ivy Shampoo for Dogs: How to Protect and Heal Skin

 Chamomile: Anti-Stress and Anti-Inflammatory

 Chamomile is not only related to tea.
-It reduces the redness or irritation in shampoo and makes your dog calm down, especially when you bathe them, as dogs might not be particularly fond of it.
+It reduces redness and irritation in shampoo and helps calm your dog, especially when you bathe them, since dogs might not be particularly fond of it.

 Clearers: Eliminating the Cause of the Problem